Table of contents

 Acknowledge your tone

-As said before, a blog needs to engage its readers and it can do this by alleviating business tones and making the blog more conversational.
+A blog should engage its readers, and it can do this by alleviating business tones and making the blog more conversational.

-Some companies will task their employees to write blogs, often featuring guides and tips about subjects within their own skillset, and this is a great opportunity to involve a range of tones, voices and styles, and as mentioned before — characters.
+Some companies will ask their employees to write blogs, often featuring guides and tips about subjects within their skillset.
+This is an excellent opportunity to involve a range of tones, voices, and styles.

-For copywriters within marketing agencies, writing press releases for clients will be a major part of working life.
+For copywriters within marketing agencies, writing press releases will be a common occurrence.

-They are a crucial tool that enables small businesses a chance to get their news, research, and marketing into big newspapers.
+They are a crucial tool that enables small businesses to get their news, research, and marketing into big newspapers.

-All press releases, no matter their size, deserve large amounts of care, attention, and time devoted to them in order to be picked up by journalists.
+All press releases deserve large amounts of care, attention, and time to be picked up by journalists.